-- Safety Manger identified as official responsible for administration of the overall SMS.
-Safety Manager reports to the highest level of management to assure appropriate consideration of all reports, recommendations, and issues - The responsibilities of the Safety Manager are clearly defined along with identified lines of communication within the organization and safety aspects are coordinated from Safety Services Office. - There are various aerodrome committees, which acts as source of expertise that does the safety recommendations.
+- □ Safety Manger identified as official responsible for administration of the overall SMS.
+Safety Manager reports to the highest level of management to assure appropriate consideration of all reports, recommendations, and issues - □ The responsibilities of the Safety Manager are clearly defined along with identified lines of communication within the organization and safety aspects are coordinated from Aerodrome Safety Office. - □ There are various aerodrome committees, which act as source of expertise that recommend on the safety issues.
 The corrective actions regarding these recommendations are carried out after detailed consultation with Safety Action Group (SAG).
-The SAG reports to the Safety Review Board and takes strategic direction from SRB, which is chaired by the accountable executive. - The interrelation among the accountable executive, SRB, SAG and other concerning departments/divisions are as shown in Figure 2.2 (Safety Accountabilities) below.
+The SAG reports to the Safety Review Board (SRB) and takes strategic direction from SRB, which is chaired by the accountable executive. - □ The interrelation among the accountable executive, SRB, SAG and other concerning departments/divisions are as shown in Figure 2.2 (Safety Accountabilities) given below.